Royal Canadian Yacht Club: From founding to 1896

-While buildings were rising up and burning down, the members were engaged in racing.
-The club challenged for the America’s Cup in 1876, and while the Countess of Dufferin was unsuccessful on the water, her owner was more successful at the negotiating table, and weaned the New York Yacht Club from its habit of requiring the challenger to race against its entire fleet.
+While club buildings were rising up and burning down, the members were engaged in racing.
+The club challenged for the America's Cup in 1876, and while the Countess of Dufferin was unsuccessful on the water, her owner was more successful at the negotiating table, and weaned the New York Yacht Club from its habit of requiring the challenger to race against its entire fleet.

-In 1878, the club’s yachts were granted the privilege of wearing the Blue Ensign, defaced with a crown in the fly.
+In 1878, the club's yachts were granted the privilege of wearing the Blue Ensign, defaced with a crown in the fly.
 This endured, with a break for both the First and Second World Wars, until the advent of the new maple leaf flag of Canada in 1965.

-As the club’s yachts grew increasingly sophisticated, members’ tastes in designs diverged.
+As the club's yachts grew increasingly sophisticated, members' tastes in designs diverged.
 Early examples hewed closely to the extreme British plank-on-edge style that relied on ballast, not hull-form, for stability.
-As the century wore on, Canadian designers such as Alexander Cuthbert and A. Cary Smith began to incorporate more of the features of American yachts such as form-based stability and centreboards.
+As the century wore on, Canadian designers such as Alexander Cuthbert and A. Cary Smith began to incorporate more of the features of American yachts, such as form-based stability and centreboards.
 Members were also looking back to Britain for well-rounded designs from such notables as George Lennox Watson and William Fife.

 In 1896, Lincoln Park Yacht Club of Chicago challenged the RCYC to a series of match races.
-Interest was such that several cities vied for the contest; Toledo, Ohio won with the offer of a large cash prize and a splendid trophy by Tiffany & Co.
-The RCYC yacht Canada, designed by William Fife and sailed under Æmilius Jarvis defeated Vencedor, winning cash and cup.
-The Canada owners’ syndicate then donated the Cup to the Club for perpetual cross-border competition, and the Canada's Cup has since then been "the Great Lakes’ most prestigious trophy" and an emblem of the club's commitment to yacht racing.
+Interest was such that several cities vied for the contest – Toledo, Ohio won with the offer of a large cash prize and a splendid trophy by Tiffany & Co.
+The RCYC yacht Canada, designed by William Fife and sailed under Æmilius Jarvis, defeated Vencedor and won the cash and cup.
+The Canada owners' syndicate then donated the cup to the club for perpetual cross-border competition, and the Canada's Cup has since then been "the Great Lakes' most prestigious trophy" and an emblem of the club's commitment to yacht racing.